TL;DR:

 Frequently Asked Questions

-Pursuant to 38 C.F.R. § 3.410(b)(ii), an award of additional compensation payable to a veteran based on a dependent will be effective on the date notice is received of the dependent’s existence, if evidence is received within one year of the Department of Veterans Affairs request.
+Under 38 C.F.R. § 3.410(b)(ii), additional compensation is effective on the date the VA receives notice of the dependent’s existence.
+This is as long as you submit evidence within one year of the Department of Veterans Affairs request.

-Qualified veterans meeting the eligibility criteria, can submit an electronic dependency claim.
+Qualified veterans can submit an electronic dependency claim.
 The VA may be able to decide about your claim in as little as 48 hours.

 It can sometimes take 7-10 business days to receive an answer about your claim.
 If you haven’t received any information at that point, you can contact the VA directly at 1-800-827-1000.
 They operate Monday through Friday, 8:00 am to 9:00 pm ET.

-The VA will begin paying you, and your benefits will begin to be available within two weeks after your claim is approved.
+The VA typically begins payments within two weeks after your claim is approved.

-Survivors Pension, formerly known as death pension, is a tax-free benefit paid to low-income, un-remarried surviving spouse or unmarried children of a deceased veteran.
+This is a tax-free benefit paid to low-income, un-remarried surviving spouses or unmarried children of a deceased veteran.

 You may be eligible if:

-• They served 90 days or more of active duty, with at least one day during a time of war
+• They served 90 days or more of active duty, with at least one day during wartime

-• Your countable income for VA purposes is below the amount listed in the Survivors Pension Rate Table
+• Your countable income for VA purposes is below the Survivors Pension Rate Table limit.

-• Your net work meets the limits set for the Community Spouse Resource Allowance (CSRA) established by Congress for Medicaid
+• Your net worth meets the limits set for the Community Spouse Resource Allowance (CSRA) established by Congress for Medicaid

-Both you and your spouse can claim each other and your children if you are both Veterans with a 30% or higher disability rating.
-It may take longer for the VA to process, and it is recommended that you submit online to get the fastest decision possible.
+Both you and your spouse can claim each other and your children.
+Submit these claims online to get the fastest decision possible.

 Some veterans are now divorced from the partner they were legally married to while serving in the military.
-There are certain questions about VA benefits in this situation, and in cases where a dependent needs to be removed.The easiest way to remove a dependent is online, through your profile.
-The VA will take longer to remove a child than a spouse, but an online claim is always faster than a paper claim.
+You can remove a spouse or dependent through your online profile, which is always faster than a paper claim.

-There are many benefits for dependents of prior active duty service members.
-They include everything from financial benefits to healthcare and education.
-If the Veteran with the service connected disability has passed away, there are additional benefits available for a surviving spouse, child or parent.
-These benefits are through dependency and indemnity compensation (DIC).
+There are many benefits for dependents of prior active duty service members, ranging from financial benefits to healthcare and education.
+If a veteran with the service-connected disability passes away, additional benefits become available for the surviving spouse, child or parent.
+These benefits are through Dependency and Indemnity Compensation (DIC).

 Written by